Resources for Employees

 Main Content

-All faculty and staff members should understand the requirements and procedures regarding reporting sexual misconduct, as well as the resources available to support students.
-Please see FAQs for Employees, Prevention & Training for Employees and Resources for Students for more information on these topics.
-For sample syllabus language about your reporting requirements, please see FAQs for Employees.
+All faculty and staff members should understand the requirements and procedures regarding reporting sex-based misconduct, as well as the resources available to support students.
+Please see FAQs about Employee Reporting Obligations, Prevention & Training for Employees and Resources for Students for more information on these topics.
+For sample syllabus language about your reporting requirements, please see FAQs about Employee Reporting Obligations.

 Faculty and staff should also be aware that there are campus and community resources in place to address incidents that impact them personally.
 Listed below are some of these resources.